Johan Halvorsen: Life

 Returning to Norway in 1893, he worked as conductor of the theatre orchestra at Den Nationale Scene in Bergen and of the Bergen Philharmonic Orchestra.
 He became concertmaster of the Bergen Philharmonic in 1885, and principal conductor in 1893.
 In 1899 he was appointed conductor of the orchestra at the newly opened National Theatre in Kristiania, a position he held for 30 years until his retirement in 1929.

 As well as theatre music, Halvorsen conducted performances of over 30 operas and also wrote the incidental music for more than 30 plays.
-Following his retirement from the theatre he finally had time to concentrate on the composition of his three symphonies and two well-known Norwegian rhapsodies.
+Following his retirement from the theatre he concentrated on the composition of his three symphonies and two well-known Norwegian rhapsodies.

-Halvorsen's compositions were a development of the national romantic tradition exemplified by Edvard Grieg though written in a distinctive style marked by innovative orchestration.
-Halvorsen married Grieg's niece, and orchestrated some of his piano works, such as a funeral march which was played at Grieg's funeral.
-Five days after Halvorsen died, Grieg's cousin and widow Nina Grieg also died.
+Halvorsen's compositions were a development of the national romantic tradition exemplified by Edvard Grieg, though written in a distinctive style marked by innovative orchestration.
+Halvorsen orchestrated some piano works by Grieg, such as a funeral march which was played at Grieg's funeral.
+Halvorsen married Grieg's niece Anna and actor Stein Grieg Halvorsen was their son.

-His best known works today are the Bojarenes inntogsmarsj (Entry March of the Boyars) and Bergensiana, along with his Passacaglia and Sarabande, duos for violin and viola based on themes by George Frideric Handel.
+His best known works today are the Bojarenes inntogsmarsj (Entry March of the Boyars) and Bergensiana, along with his Passacaglia and Sarabande for violin and viola based on themes by George Frideric Handel.

 In early 2016, librarians at the University of Toronto announced that they had located the manuscript score of his violin concerto, performed only three times in 1909 and considered lost.
 The piece received its fourth performance, 107 years later, in 2016.